-Nick Clegg’s speech to his party faithful at the Liberal Democrats conference was well-received.
+This Nick Clegg conference speech to his party faithful at the Liberal Democrats conference was well-received.
 And quite rightly so.
 It’s been sixty-five years since a Liberal addressed his party from a position of government.
 That’s some change.
+And, of course, a big thank you to the electorate.

-His speech was all about change.
+So, this Nick Clegg conference speech was all about change.
 Liberal Democrats changing things.
-He set out his purpose at the very beginning of this 40 minute speech:
+Thus, he set out his purpose at the very beginning of this 40 minute speech:

 “Two and a half years ago, I stood in this very hall to make my first speech as Leader of our party.
 I said that the chance for change was within our reach, and we had to seize it.
 That chance came.
 Perhaps not quite in the way many of us could have expected.”

-We’ve noted that Nick likes lists in his speeches.
-And this one at the party conference in Liverpool was no exception.
-There was a long list near the start of his speech; effectively a list of the coalition’s achievements since May 2010:
+We’ve noted that you can easily find lists in a Nick Clegg speech.
+And, of course, this one at the party conference in Liverpool was no exception.
+Because there was a long list near the start of his speech; effectively a list of the coalition’s achievements since May 2010:

 “Just think what we’ve done already.
 We’ve ended the injustice of the richest paying less tax on investments than the poorest do on their wages.
 We’ve guaranteed older people a decent increase in their pension…”